uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The cities of Vancouver, Toronto, Edmonton, and Calgary have also issued proclamations declaring a year of reconciliation.
 In 2014, Vancouver went a step further, declaring that it was now a “City of Reconciliation,” and it has established a long-term framework for partnership and relationship building with the Musqueam, Squamish, and TsleilWaututh nations and urban Aboriginal people.[^290]
-At the British Columbia National Event, TRC Honorary Witness Mayor Gregor Robertson said,
+At the British Columbia National Event, =|TRC=Truth and Reconciliation Commission of Canada= Honorary Witness Mayor Gregor Robertson said,

 > We are blessed to have so many different cultures in this place, and all of us who come from afar … have been incredibly lucky to be able to come to this place.